 Per home rule, a city has the power to adopt ordinances that are enforceable and pertain to only the residents and visitors of that city.
-Ordinances are a formal law passed by the city’s legislative body and signed by the mayor.
+Ordinances represent formal laws passed by the city’s legislative body and signed by the mayor (only mayors operating under the mayor-council, consolidated local government, or urban county government form retain veto authority).
 They must be authorized through a strict process that involves a specific writing format, certain procedural requirements, and publishing and indexing standards.
-They must also be in line with existing state and federal laws.
+They must also conform with existing state and federal laws.

-Ordinances can include any number of actions from waste collection to curfews.
-Cities often enact ordinances to enforce limits on residential noise, enact zoning requirements, approve public employee benefits and authorize bonding for capital projects.
+Ordinances can include many actions from waste collection to curfews.
+Cities often enact ordinances to enforce limits on residential noise, enact zoning requirements, approve public employee benefits, and authorize bonding for capital projects.